“I’d use a 3 or a 4-iron,” I said to Mr. Bernstein, the member I was caddying for at L.A. Country Club.

 “If you bring forth what is within you, what you bring forth will save you.
 If you do not bring forth what is within you, what you do not bring forth will destroy you.” - Jesus Christ, Gospel of Thomas

-“It is better to strive in one’s own dharma than to succeed in the dharma of another.
+“It is better to strive in one’s own dharma [fate, purpose, legacy] than to succeed in the dharma of another.
 Nothing is ever lost in following one’s own dharma… The ignorant work for their own profit... the wise work for the welfare of the world, without thought for themselves...
 Perform all work carefully, guided by compassion.” - Krishna, Bhagavad Gita

-Now purpose is much more than this, as I’ve explored in my previous book, Planet on Purpose, e.g., its fun and spacious, creative and sensual, etc., but this is the part that matters right now, because without it, you cannot lead your organization into a purposeful future, nor steward the sacred purpose of our nation.
+Now legacy is much more than this, as I’ve explored in my previous book, Planet on Purpose, e.g., its also fun and spacious, creative and sensual, etc., but this is the part that matters right now, because without it, you cannot lead your organization into a purposeful future, nor steward the sacred purpose of our nation.
 So what is it?

 Your access to fulfilling this destiny is through the transformation of your suffering into wisdom, creativity, care and service.
 You are on the path of “follow your blisters”, as Michael Meade declared, and that means leading from a place sourced in your heartbreak, in your weakness, pain and loss.

-For me, it’s not ever being good enough for my dad.
+For me, it’s sourced in not ever being good enough for my dad.
 I never felt seen, like my gifts and talents mattered.
 I received affection and praise only insomuch as I mirrored my father’s values and aspirations.
 I was denied affection and shamed when I shared the contents of my soul - my creativity, my femininity, my values and aspirations.
 Well-intentioned as he was, this left me a fraud, a prostitute, a machine who performed for his praise.
 Behind the facade of good manners and athletic, social and academic achievement, I was deeply unhappy.

 Of course there are many ways this shows up.
 Blessing is a thread woven throughout my life.
 It’s not just in writing books and culture change work.
-It’s in my marriage, my friendship, my mentees, my racial justice work, my men’s circle, my self-care, the way I relate to children and connect with my neighbors.
+It’s in my marriage, my friendships, my mentees, my racial justice work, my men’s circle, my self-care, the way I relate to children and connect with my neighbors.